 Governors are pleased to support the very genuine and welcoming open door policy operated by the school.
 We know that parents use our school as a resource for sharing both school related and family matters with people who care.
 Parents wanting specific information about teaching or curriculum matters must also contact school to discuss matters in the appropriate detail.

-It is the policy of the school that equality of opportunity should exist for all pupils regardless or sex, race or disability.
+It is the policy of the school that equality of opportunity should exist for all pupils regardless of their gender, transgender, ethnicity, culture and religious background, sexuality, disability or special educational needs and ability.

 All aspects of curriculum provision shall be available to all pupils.